deKeijzer/KB-74-OPSCHALER/Personal_folders/Daan/Portfolio.md

 __Introduction__

 This portfolio describes the work I (Daan Boesten, 16021665) have done during the minor Applied Data Science.
 The minor was held in the period from September 2018 to January 2019 at The Hague University of Applied Sciences.
-With a project group of 6 students we were assigned to the OPSCHALER project, a measurement campaign on the influence of housing characteristics on energy costs and comfort.
+With a group of 6 students we were assigned to the OPSCHALER project, a measurement campaign on the influence of housing characteristics on energy costs and comfort.
 Our goal was to predict the energy consumption of residential dwellings using several machine learning methods.

 The OPSCHALER group consists of members from the TU Delft, The Hague University and several companies which can be found here http://www.opschaler.nl/partners/.
 Thus far the TU Delft has recorded energy consumption data from 52 residential dwellings.
 This data has been used as training data for the machine learning models.

 During this minor we tried to answer the following research question:

 _Is it possible to accurately predict the house energy consumption with few physical building parameters and the climate data with use of multivariate regression models and neural network models?_

-After consulation with the OPSCHALER group it was decided to predict the energy consumption for a week ahead with hourly and daily  resolutions.
+After consulation with the OPSCHALER group it was decided to aim to predict the energy consumption for a week ahead with hourly and daily resolutions.
 Three different methods were compared based on the accuracy of the prediction:

 1. Multivariate regression
 2. Fourier series